tanujthakkar/Mardave/README.md

 <h1>Mardave</h1>

-Mardave is a an RC car based on Arduino and Android.
+Mardave is a an Arduino and Android based 4-wheel robot with ackerman steering.
 It is named after a British company that commercialized RC cars.
 This is an attempt to make a robust, simple and fun project.

-For the car chassis, you can use any of your choice.
+For the chassis, you can use any of your choice.
 Follow the steps below to setup your Mardave.

 Componenets Required: